Crosspoint Review | A New Standard in Pinoy-Lead Film-Making

 Crosspoint, according to the dictionary, is the point at which two things cross (mostly in electricity).
 In a way the entire film – from plot to production—came into fruition because of significant “crosspoints” central to which is Direk Donie Orlandes.

-Carlo Aquino as Miguel Hidalgo
+Carlo Aquino as Manuel Hidalgo

-Crosspoint is the confluence of seemingly unrelated events in the lives of Miguel Hidalgo (Carlo Aquino) as a struggling washed-up actor in the Philippines, and Shigeru Yamaguchi (Takehiro Hira) a businessman on the brink of financial ruin.
-Their lives intertwine when Miguel, in desperation to alleviate his financial predicament especially as his wife is about to give birth to their first child, decided to travel to Japan to seek better fortunes in the entertainment business.
+Crosspoint is the confluence of seemingly unrelated events in the lives of Manuel Hidalgo (Carlo Aquino) as a struggling washed-up actor in the Philippines, and Shigeru Yamaguchi (Takehiro Hira) a businessman on the brink of financial ruin.
+Their lives intertwine when Manuel in desperation to alleviate his financial predicament especially as his wife is about to give birth to their first child, decided to travel to Japan to seek better fortunes in the entertainment business.

-While a 90’s matinee idol in the Philippines, Miguel has been losing roles to newer faces in the industry – something that Carlo Aquino know too well.
+While a 90’s matinee idol in the Philippines, Manuel has been losing roles to newer faces in the industry – something that Carlo Aquino know too well.
 “In a way, I am Manuel Hildago”, as Carlo reflects on his 30-year career along its ups and downs.

 What Crosspoint offers is a very different movie experience especially for a film that’s lead by Pinoy casts and crew members.
 Direk Donie Orlandes having lived most of his adult life in Tokyo, Japan, understood the nuances of migrant workers trying their luck in hopes of a better future in a foreign country.
 While most Pinoy-produced films that are shot on foreign soil tend to overtly romanticize the splendor of the place, Direk Donie along with the writers and producers made it a point to show the grittier side of things – places that may not be as openly accessible for your everyday tourist.